kelsa-gm/item-icon-updater/README.md

 Note: The mapping of item names to icon files is performed at page load/refresh, so if game items or compendium items are added, these won't be recognized until the page is refreshed.

+## Before You Install

+This module provides similar functionality to the more widely used [vtta-iconizer by Virtual Tabletop Assets](https://www.vttassets.com/assets/vtta-iconizer).

+You should use one or the other, not both, as they are likely to conflict with each other.

+I created this module because initially the VTTA version was not working for me, and also as an excuse to learn how to develop a module.

+My approach is slightly different from the VTTA approach, which means the tools have different coverage of recognized icons.
+The VTTA module is likely to have larger coverage overall.
+My approach has the advantage of recognizing all compendiums and user-defined items in the game world so it will automatically grow over time and may avoid some duplication of effort.

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the Module